 Simon’s film is a quiet examination of an artist at work, allowing us to meet the artist in these special moments.
 This short documentary follows Ivan Iler, a metal sculptor, combining verite elements with footage of himcreating his next project.
 The audience first meets him in his workshop, and as we watch him make a human face with metal, occasionally talking to himself, we cannot help but connect with his clear care and passion.
 There is a sadness to the film, as these sculptures are practically unknown, but there is great beauty in his process, which is captured with striking visuals.
 The audience cannot help but fall in love with him, and at the end, we get to see his published work, as he demonstrates an interactive sculpture of an elephant set in a town intersection.
 “Silent Steel” is a rare opportunity to encounter an artist in their natural habitat, and it is magical to watch. — Ayden Kowalski, Scene Writer

 Lily (Suneina Badoni, Chloe Stafford)

 Imagine having 50 seizures a day.
-This was life for Lily Boylan who was diagnosed with epilepsy as just an infant.
+This was life for Lily Boylan, who was diagnosed with epilepsy as just an infant.
 Her parents have tried everything: anti-epileptic drugs, CBD, special diets and a vagus nerve stimulator.
-Currently, she has two seizure-alert dogs and is in non-traditional surf and horse therapies.
+Currently, she has two seizure alert dogs and is in non-traditional surf and horse therapies.
 Nothing worked until Lily tried medicinal mushrooms.
 At the time of the documentary, Lily was 20 weeks seizure-free.
-“Lily” documents the young girl’s perseverance over adversity and the undying love of her parents.
-The film also advocates for medicinal mushrooms to be passed by the FDA. – Claire Lyons, Associate Scene Editor
+“Lily” documents her perseverance over adversity and the undying love of her parents.
+The film also advocates for medicinal mushrooms to be passed by the FDA. — Claire Lyons, Associate Scene Editor

 Tension (Tianji Lukins, Isa R. Maiz, Suneina Badoni)